 If we compare it to some of the fleece beddings we mentioned, it’s almost equal in that regard.
 The versatility of this product extends further, as it can be used for any type of small animal, including hamsters, ferrets, rabbits, chinchillas, gerbils, and of course, guinea pigs.
 If you want an affordable package of high-quality aspen bedding, this is a chance you can’t miss!

 5. MagJo Pet Excelsior Aspen Shaving Nesting Liners

-- Aspen wood is much healthier for chickens than pine and cedar
+- HEALTHY NEST ENVIRONMENT: Aspen wood is much healthier for chickens than pine or cedar

 Finally, we have aspen shaving nesting liners from MagJo Pet.
 There are 4 editions of this product but we’ve chosen a 12-pack one, with 12 nesting liners inside.
 The primary use of this product is for chicken.
 However, as this is still an aspen bedding, it’s great for your guinea pig.